IVANMORAG/Course-Management-System/README.md

 2. Navigate through the application to add, edit, and delete courses as needed.
 3. Users can log in to view courses, take quizzes, and obtain certificates.

-## General Project Schema

-1. Home
-2. Registration and Login
-3. Transporter Profile
-4. Online Training
-5. Performance Evaluation
-6. Mental Health Assessment
-7. Vehicle Condition Record
-8. Notifications and Communication
-9. Data Security
-10. Availability and Performance
-11. Usability
-12. Regulatory Compliance
-13. Hardware and Software Integration

-## Implementation of Functional Requirements

-### 1. Transporter Registration and Profile
-- **Registration**:
-  - Registration form with email and password fields (minimum 8 characters, combination of letters and numbers).
-  - Profile form divided into three parts: personal information, driving license details, and work experience.
-- **Profile**:
-  - Profile page where transporters can update personal information, license, and work experience.

-### 2. Online Training
-- **Course Access**:
-  - Section dedicated to training courses with access to educational materials and exams.
-  - Progress tracking for each course and module.
-  - Certificate generation upon completion.
-- **Assessments**:
-  - Assessments at the end of each module.
-  - Periodic assessments based on user progress.

-### 3. Performance Evaluation
-- **Evaluation Criteria**:
-  - System to evaluate route efficiency and compliance with safety standards.
-  - Results available to transporters and supervisors.

-### 4. Mental Health Assessment
-- **Questionnaires**:
-  - Regular and confidential questionnaires.
-  - Resources and support for transporters showing signs of stress or mental health issues.

-### 5. Vehicle Condition Record
-- **Detailed Record**:
-  - Functionality to record the condition of trucks, including damages, tire changes, maintenance, and repairs.
-  - Automatic alerts for preventive and corrective maintenance.

-### 6. Notifications and Communication
-- **Communication**:
-  - Messaging system between transporters and supervisors.
-  - Automated notifications for training dates, evaluations, and maintenance reminders.

 ## Contributing